ChalmersGU-data-structure-courses/dsabook/src/X01-glossary.md

 constant).
 In other words, the cost of the associated function is linear on the input size.

+### linearithmic growth rate

+For input size $n$, a growth rate of $cn \log n$ (for $c$ any positive constant).
+In other words, the cost of the associated function is slightly larger than linear on the input size.

 ### linear index

 A form of [indexing]{.term} that stores